Western Journalists Cross Into Libya

 We're getting a better picture of the situation in parts of Libya today and it is one of disarray.
 Much of eastern Libya is in the hands of anti-government protesters.
 And in the capital, Tripoli, the besieged leader, Moammar Gadhafi, gave an impassioned speech in which he declared he will stay or die in power.
 Here he is through an interpreter over Al-Jazeera's English language news channel.

-Mr. MOAMMAR GADHAFI (Leader, Libya): (Through translator) I will not leave the country and I will die - and I'll die as martyr at the end.
+MOAMMAR GADHAFI: (Through translator) I will not leave the country and I will die - and I'll die as martyr at the end.

 NORRIS: Is there still fighting in that area?